CassieMarie0728/my-awesomeness/README.md

 - [Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client) - A cross-platform unofficial Google Assistant Client for Desktop (powered by Google Assistant SDK)
 - [Michal2SAB/Bitcoin-Stealer](https://github.com/Michal2SAB/Bitcoin-Stealer) - Generate random bitcoin wallets, private keys (seeds) and then check if they match a wallet that contains some kind of balance, and then take it.
 Node.js
 - [Mottie/GitHub-userscripts](https://github.com/Mottie/GitHub-userscripts) - Userscripts to add functionality to GitHub
+- [Prajwalkadam29/repo-documentation-generator](https://github.com/Prajwalkadam29/repo-documentation-generator) - Transform your codebase into production-grade documentation in seconds.
+- [SSAgov/repo-documentation-generator](https://github.com/SSAgov/repo-documentation-generator) - A single page application for generating a codeMetadata.json, README.md, GETTING-STARTED.md, CONTRIBUTING.md, BACKLOG.md and CHANGELOG.md.
+The codeMetadata.json file contains basic data about a code asset such as it's name, office, hosted instances, and the like.
 - [SoRobby/ObsidianStarterVault](https://github.com/SoRobby/ObsidianStarterVault) - Organize your Universe: An Obsidian starter vault for everyone, bridging the gap between ideas and actions
 - [Stardown-app/Stardown](https://github.com/Stardown-app/Stardown) - Copy the web as markdown
 - [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Independent technology for modern publishing, memberships, subscriptions and newsletters.